Pyomo/pyomo/doc/OnlineDocs/getting_started/solvers.rst

 conflicts), Pyomo does not bundle solvers or have strict dependencies on any third-party solvers.
 The table below lists solvers that Pyomo supports and includes guidance on how to install them using ``pip`` or ``conda``.
-It includes both commercial and open-souce solvers -- users are responsible for understanding the license requirements for their desired solver.
+It includes both commercial and open-source solvers -- users are responsible for understanding the license requirements for their desired solver.

 .. |br| raw:: html